Brisket – 8/31/2025

 0/10 Ranking: 8/10

-Description: Creamy and well blended, that had a good taste but was also pretty mild in flavor.
-Would get again, but it needs some slat or something else added to it to take it over the top
+Description: Creamy and well blended, it had a good taste but was also pretty mild in flavor.
+Would get it again, but it needs some slat or something else added to it to take it over the top

 Interior & Menu Photos: